-Some of the common suffering points for gearbox applications are oil foaming, overheating, and emulsification – all caused or aggravated by use of the wrong oil for the application; and contaminant ingression that leads to lubricant failure and mechanical wear.
-All of these suffering points can be solved by implementing the following six lubrication reliability best practices for gearboxes.
+Some of the common suffering points for gearbox applications are oil foaming, overheating, and emulsification.
+All of these are caused or aggravated by use of the wrong oil for the application and by contaminant ingression.
+You can solve these suffering points by implementing the following six lubrication reliability best practices for gearboxes.

 - 1. Install desiccant breather